Cooking Mama: Cook Off

-Cooking Mama: Cook Off (Note: Cooking Mama: Cooking with Everyone! (クッキングママ みんなといっしょにお料理大会!, Kukkingu Mama: Minna to Issho ni Oryōri Taikai!)) is a video game for the Wii developed by Office Create and published by Taito in Japan, Majesco Entertainment in North America, and 505 Games in Europe and Australia.
+Cooking Mama: Cook Off (Note: Cooking Mama: Cooking with Everyone! (クッキングママ みんなといっしょにお料理大会!, Kukkingu Mama: Minna to Issho ni Oryōri Taikai!)) is a video game for the Wii developed by Office Create and published by Taito in Japan, Majesco in North America, and 505 Games in Europe and Australia.
 It is a spin off of the Nintendo DS game Cooking Mama.
 The game was released in Japan on February 8, 2007 and in North America on March 20, 2007.
 In Europe (other than in Germany), it was released on May 11, 2007, with an Australian release closely following on May 18, 2007.
 The Wii sequel to this game, Cooking Mama: World Kitchen was released in the US in November 2008.

 Gameplay

 Cook Off is a cooking simulation, where dishes are prepared by completing a series of short minigames.
 Each minigame represents a step in the meal preparation process, with a complete dish requiring anywhere from two to more than a dozen such steps.
 Players use the Wii Remote to mimic real-life cooking movements such as rolling, slicing, chopping, and stirring.
 For example, during a minigame involving grinding up raw beef, the player might be instructed to move the Wii Remote in a circular motion as if grasping the handle of a meat grinder.
 Both the Wii Remote's motion sensing and positional/pointing capabilities may be utilized, depending on the minigame.

 Cook Off features 55 recipes using over 300 ingredients.
 Although the initial number of accessible recipes is relatively small, new recipes are unlocked as previous recipes are successfully completed.
 Available recipes are displayed in a cookbook, along with a small national flag next to each, indicating each recipe's country of origin.
 While Cook Off includes fewer total recipes than Cooking Mama, recipes have a greater average number of steps and/or ingredients.

 The dishes come from 10 countries: France, the United States, the United Kingdom, Spain, Japan, Italy, China, Germany, India, and Russia.